What is Neil Diamond's Net Worth?

 Early Life

-Neil Leslie Diamond was born on January 24th of 1941 in Brooklyn, New York. he was raised in a Jewish household by merchant parents, although his father later joined the army.
+Neil Leslie Diamond was born on January 24th, 1941, in Brooklyn, New York.
+He was raised in a Jewish household by merchant parents, although his father later joined the army.
 Diamond first became involved in music during his high school years after joining the choir alongside a young Barbra Streisand.
 After transferring to another high school, Diamond joined the fencing team.

 At age 16, Neil Diamond received a guitar as a birthday present.
 Soon enough, he was writing his own songs and taking guitar lessons.
 Songwriting soon sparked a passion for poetry, and Diamond often wrote pieces for his high school crushes.